 I am a member of the British Association for Counselling and Psychotherapy (BACP) and am registered with the main psychotherapy association, the UK Council for Psychotherapy (UKCP).

 My training is in integrative Psychosynthesis, in which I have a counselling diploma and an advanced diploma in psychotherapy.
+I also have a diploma in couple counselling.

 'Integrative' means my training drew on approaches from several counselling schools.
 This enables me to tailor the way I work to what each individual client brings.
 'Psychosynthesis' is an approach to counselling that stresses the importance not only of our conscious selves and decisions but also of a spiritual dimension to our experience.
 It teaches that there is something mysterious and unique in every person, which cannot always be understood but can be honoured.